nazufel/wizter/README.md

 exit status 1
 ```

 The server immediately starts up and fails.
 Logs show the server doesn't know where the database is.
-Let's intercept cluster traffic bound for the deployed server and create a config file based on the environment of the deployed server so that the local config matches exactly with the dpeloyed configuraition.
+Let's intercept cluster traffic bound for the deployed server and create a config file based on the environment of the deployed server so that the local config matches exactly with the deployed configuration.
 This is done with Telepresence.

 ```sh
 telepresence intercept wizards-server --namespace default --port 9999:9999 --env-file wizards-server-configMap.txt